VBStamponi/VBStamponi/README.md

 - 👋 Hi, I’m @VBStamponi
-- 👀 I’m interestin  la programación
+- 👀 I’m interesting in developer
-- 🌱 I’m currently learning  las nociones básicas
+- 🌱 I’m currently learning basic notions
-- 💞️ I’m looking to collaborate on proyectos
+- 💞️ I’m looking to collaborate on proyects
 - 📫 How to reach me ...

 <!---